 Answer: Remain calm.
-Call takers are specially trained Emergency Medical Technicians and Emergency Medical Dispatchers from MICCOM.
-They are among the highest trained emergency medical dispatchers in the Nation!
+MICCOM call takers are specially trained Emergency Medical Technicians and Emergency Medical Dispatchers.
+They are among the highest trained emergency medical dispatchers in the nation!
 They will provide information and instructions to assist you in reacting to the emergency and providing aid to the patient.
 Remember to not move an injured person unless their life is in immediate danger.
 Equally important, don’t become a victim yourself.
 Offer only the level of aid that you are comfortable with providing.
 Finally, if your request for assistance is for an illness, gather all medications the patient is taking, along with a current medical history, to pass on to the emergency medical personnel when they arrive.

 Question: Is there anything I can do to make finding my house easier?

 Answer: Yes.
 First, does your house number display measure up to these standards?